unkelpehr/qbus/README.md

 }
 ```

-We can't do this.
-Because our listeners are listening to e.g. `/admin/users/:userId?/:action`.
-What usually happens behind the scenes is that the subscriptions is added to an array which is then looped on each `emit` to match all stored subscriptions against the emitted query:
+We can't do this because our listeners are listening to e.g. `/admin/users/:userId?/:action`.
+What usually happens behind the scenes is that the listeners are pushed to an array which is then looped on each `emit` to match all stored expressions against the emitted query:

 ```js
 var subscriptions = [